 If you are a regular visitor to piano summer schools but haven’t yet discovered PIANO WEEK, it might be time to explore this rapidly expanding piano course and festival.
 With seven international residencies during 2017, you will certainly be spoilt for choice.

 Established by pianist Samantha Ward, this impressive touring piano festival and summer school moves around the world.
-Samantha (you can watch a video with much more information about PIANO WEEK here), and her pianist husband Maciej Raginia, has designed a bespoke musical performance experience for pianists of all ages and abilities.
+Samantha and her pianist husband Maciej Raginia, has designed a bespoke musical performance experience for pianists of all ages and abilities.
 Here, you can expect to find a five-year old beginner alongside an adult amateur, a professional concert pianist or a world-renowned artist all engaged in music making together – on stage, in public master classes, playing duets or composing.

 The concept of a piano festival and summer course without boundaries, whether that be age, ability or location, has generated unique concert platforms, whilst engaging new audiences, as well as offering a confidence boost to all participating pianists.